jchris/eleventy-netlify-boilerplate/posts/proofs-for-ai.md

   - cloudless
 ---

 Generative and interactive AI is maturing rapidly, and the infrastructure it depends on was built to support the previous era of software.
 Provenance tracking, repeatability, and provability are becoming crucial for understanding program flows in new applications that chain multiple AI calls to get results.
-By using cryptographic content identifiers (CIDs) to refer to AI models, parameters, prompt inputs, and generated outputs, developers can more easily and reliably tune, improve, and debug AI workloads.
-Proofs play a crucial role in addressing these concerns, as they provide a method for verifying the accuracy of data and enabling efficient AI workflows.
+By using proofs and content identifiers (CIDs) developers can more easily and reliably tune, improve, and debug AI workflows.
+Proofs play a crucial role in addressing these concerns, as they provide a method for verifying the accuracy of data and enabling efficient AI chains.
 Keep reading to learn about the real-world implementations, benefits, and applications of proofs in AI.

 ### What is a proof, technically?